-Sales to the diversified industrial market accounted for 42% of our net sales for the fiscal year ended March 28, 2009.
+Sales to the diversified industrial market accounted for 42% of our net sales for the fiscal year ended April 3, 2010.
 Sales to the aerospace and defense markets accounted for 58% of our net sales for the same period.
-We anticipate that sales to the aerospace and defense markets will increase as a percentage of our net sales.
+In our fourth fiscal quarter, sales to the diversified industrial market accounted for 49% of our net sales, and sales to the aerospace and defense markets accounted for 51%.

-Aftermarket sales of replacement parts for existing equipment platforms represented approximately 59% of our net sales for fiscal 2009.
+Aftermarket sales of replacement parts for existing equipment platforms represented approximately 55% of our net sales for fiscal 2010.
 We continue to develop our OEM relationships which have established us as a leading supplier on many important aerospace and defense platforms.
 Over the past several years, we have experienced increased demand from the replacement parts market, particularly within the aerospace and defense sectors; one of our business strategies has been to increase the proportion of sales derived from this sector.
 We believe these activities increase the stability of our revenue base, strengthen our brand identity and provide multiple paths for revenue growth.

-Approximately 28% of our net sales were derived from sales directly or indirectly outside the U.S. for fiscal 2009, compared to 27% for fiscal 2008.
+Approximately 26% of our net sales were derived from sales directly or indirectly outside the U.S. for fiscal 2010, compared to 28% for fiscal 2009.
 We expect that this proportion will increase as we seek to increase our penetration of foreign markets, particularly within the aerospace and defense sectors.
-Our top ten customers generated 31% of our net sales in fiscal 2009 and 2008.
-Out of the 31% of net sales generated by our top ten customers during the fiscal year ended March 28, 2009, 18% of net sales was generated by our top four customers.
-No single customer was responsible for generating more than 7% of our net sales for the same period.
+Our top ten customers generated 31% of our net sales in fiscal 2010 and 2009.
+Out of the 31% of net sales generated by our top ten customers during the fiscal year ended April 3, 2010, 19% of net sales was generated by our top four customers compared to 18% for the comparable period last year.
+No single customer was responsible for generating more than 8% of our net sales for the same period.